LunaY0Yuki/cs124/design.md

 ![Task 4 - Alternative Design Inspiration - Google Doc Edit Button!](/design_files/task4-google_doc_edit.png "Alternative Design Inspiration - Google Doc Edit Button")

-To perfect our design that is inspired by Apple's Notes app, we added a solid line below the edited text to signal the user which task is being edited.
-In addition, we darken and disable the checkbox to provide additional visual cues on the task of interest.
+To perfect our design that is inspired by Apple's Notes app, we added a solid line below the edited text to signal the user which item is being edited.
+In addition, we darken and disable the checkbox to provide additional visual cues on the item of interest.

 ![Task 4 - Sketch of Final Design Decision!](/design_files/task4a.png "Design Decision for Task 4")